LSD Toxicity

 Ergotism therapy

-Ergotism is treated with discontinuation of any inciting drugs and supportive care.
+Ergotism is treated with discontinuation of any inciting drugs and with supportive care.
 Intravenous administration of anticoagulants, vasodilators, and sympatholytics may be useful.
-The use of balloon percutaneous transluminal angioplasty in severe cases has been reported.[30]
+The use of balloon percutaneous transluminal angioplasty in severe cases has been reported.[45]

 Consultations